 These studies suggest that therapy for poor handwriting should be directed toward enhancing visual perceptual skills, especially memory for visual form and sequence.

 Edublox’s Development Tutor aims to improve visual perception, visual memory, and visual sequential memory, as well as other skills like focused attention, processing speed, and reasoning ability.
 Development Tutor should be an integral part of any handwriting program.

 In a study by Mays (2014), thirty-four 5th, 6th, and 7th-grade students from an inner city school were tested on two sub-tests of the Test of Visual Perceptual Skills before and after 22.5 hours of Edublox training.
 The results: the mean score of the Edublox group improved from 6.3 to 7.8 years in visual memory and 6.6 to 8.1 years in visual sequential memory.

 The bottom line

 Handwriting difficulties affect between 10 and 30% of school-aged children, and there is evidence to indicate that handwriting deficits do not resolve without intervention (Feder & Marjnemer, 2007).
-Improving cognitive skills like visual and sequential memory should be part of every child’s handwriting treatment plan.
+Improving cognitive skills like visual and visual sequential memory should be part of every child’s handwriting treatment plan.